andrecaiado/spring-boot-helm/README.md

 - [Try it out the API](#try-it-out-the-api)

 # Features
-- Deploy the application in a Kubernetes cluster using Helm
+- Deploys a Spring Boot application in a Kubernetes cluster using Helm.
-- Uses config maps to store the application configuration
-- Uses secrets to store sensitive information
-- Uses persistent volumes to store the PostgreSQL data
-- Uses persistent volume claims to request storage
-- Uses a service to expose the application
-- Uses a deployment to manage the application
+- The values for the k8s resources can be defined in different files according to the environment (dev, test, prod).
+- The k8s deployment loads application properties from a ConfigMap and sensitive data from a Secret.
+- Spring Boot Actuator is enabled to provide health check endpoints.

 # Requirements